 Experiencing somewhere new through the lens of its food and drink culture is one of the best – and most delicious – ways to get acclimatised.
 You'll also get to explore different neighbourhoods, meet locals, and start to understand what makes the city tick.

 San Francisco is a city obsessed with grass roots culinary ventures, from small organic restaurants and street food to farmers markets and food trucks, and prides itself on originality and quality.
-It's no surprise, then, that a number of companies have popped onto the scene eager to share this bounty with tourists, including the three we're highlighting here today...
+It's no surprise then, that a number of companies have sprung onto the scene eager to share this bounty with tourists, including the three we're highlighting here today...